 The art of letter writing

 While this may seem like a simplistic topic to cover, I believe it’s very important.
 The way you communicate in your letters speaks volumes about your professionalism and competence.

-Over the next few of years, we’re going to see a clear division develop between the businesses that care about these issues, and those that don’t.
+Over the next few years, we’re going to see a clear division develop between the businesses that care about these issues and those that don’t.
 It’s not simply a trivial matter of good grammar and punctuation.
 It’s an attitude about whether the little things matter.
 Because it’s those very little things that can make the biggest difference in your business.

 Valerie Khoo is Managing Director of the Sydney Writers’ Centre in Milsons Point, Sydney.
-As one of Australia’s leading centres for writing training, it runs short courses to help people get published and improve their business communication skills.
+As one of Australia’s leading centers for writing training, it runs short courses to help people get published and improve their business communication skills.
 Visit www.BetterBusinessWriting.com.au for more information.